LarryWang29/Time-Series/README.md

 # Time-Series
-A repository that contains the report for the module Time Series Analysis
+A repository that contains the report for the module Time Series Analysis.